grimmpp/home-assistant-eltako/README.md

 * [Eltako14Bus Python library](https://github.com/grimmpp/eltako14bus) &ndash; serial communication with FAM14 and FGW14-USB.
 * [Python EnOcean](https://github.com/kipe/enocean) &ndash; serial communication with the USB300 and other ESP3 devices.
 * [esp2_gateway_adapter](https://github.com/grimmpp/esp2_gateway_adapter) &ndash; makes ESP3 compatible with the rest of the integration, which works on ESP2.
-* [Eltako PCT14](https://www.eltako.com/en/software-pct14/) &ndash; for programming and configuring Series 14 devices natively (not required, but its exports can be imported).
+* [ELTAKO PCT14](https://www.eltako.com/en/software-pct14/) &ndash; for programming and configuring Series 14 devices natively (not required, but its exports can be imported).
 * [EnOcean Device Manager (eo_man)](https://github.com/grimmpp/enocean-device-manager) &ndash; for inventorying and managing EnOcean devices (not required, but its projects can be imported).

 # Useful Home Assistant add-ons